Digitized Adiabatic Quantum Factorization

 For the Hamiltonian in Eq.~\eqref{eqn4}, the simplest form of the approximate CD term is an external magnetic field along the y-direction,

 Here, the local CD coefficient $\alpha_{j}(t)$ is calculated as

-where, $R_j(t) = 2 ( {h_j^x}^2 + {h_j^z}^2 + 2 \sum_{k} J_{jk}^2 +3 \sum_{k<l} K_{jkl}^2 + 4 \sum_{k<l<m} $ $L_{jklm}^2 )$.
-Note that, in Eq.~\eqref{lcd}, the scheduling function has been incorporated in the new set of parameters, $h_j^z(t) = \lambda(t) \tilde{h}_j^z$, $h_j^x(t) = [1-\lambda(t)] \tilde{h}_j^x$ and so on (see supplementary material).
-The total Hamiltonian by including the CD term is $H(t)= H_{ad}(t) + \dot{\lambda}(t) A^*_{\lambda}$.
-This Hamiltonian can be written as sum of $K$ terms with at most 4-local interactions, i.e., $\hat{H}(t)=\sum_{k=1}^{K} \hat{H}_{k}(t)$.
-For the time evolution of the system, we discretize the continuous evolution $U(0, T) = \mathcal{T} \exp \{\int_{0}^{T} H(t) dt \}$ using the product formula \cite{poulin2011quantum}
+where, $R_j(t) = 2 \dot{\lambda} ( {h_j^x}^2 + {h_j^z}^2 + 2 \sum_{k} J_{jk}^2 +3 \sum_{k<l} K_{jkl}^2 + 4 \sum_{k<l<m} $ $L_{jklm}^2 )$.
+Note that, in Eq.~\eqref{lcd}, the scheduling function has been incorporated in the new set of parameters, $h_j^z(t) = \lambda(t) \tilde{h}_j^z$, $h_j^x(t) = \lambda(t) \tilde{h}_j^x$ and so on (see supplementary material).
+The total Hamiltonian by including the CD term is $H(t)= H_{ad}(t) + \dot{\lambda}(t) \tilde{A}_{\lambda}$.
+This Hamiltonian can be written as sum of $K$ terms with at most 4-local interactions, i.e., $H(t)=\sum_{k=1}^{K} H_{k}(t)$.
+For the time evolution of the system, we discretize the continuous evolution $U(0, T) = \mathcal{T} \exp \{-i \int_{0}^{T} H(t) dt \}$ using the product formula \cite{poulin2011quantum},

 where $M$ is the total number of discrete steps.
-Each term in the product can be efficiently implemented using a set of quantum gates, which is discussed in detail in the experimental implementation part.
-Fig.~\ref{fig1} illustrates the factorization of $21$ and $91$, respectively.
-Here, we compared the probability of obtaining the ground state for different evolution times $T$ with and without CD driving.
+Each term in the product can be efficiently implemented using a set of quantum gates.
+In Fig.~\ref{fig1}, we compared the probability of obtaining the ground state measured in the computational basis for different evolution times $T$ with and without CD driving.
 As in Fig.~\ref{fig1} (a), the ground state corresponding to factorization of $21$ is $\ket{111}$, we can see that, even for very small total evolution time $T$, we can obtain $>90\%$ success probability by adding the CD term.
-In Fig.~\ref{fig1} (b), the ground state corresponding to factorizing the number $91$ is $\ket{11011}$.
+In Fig.~\ref{fig1} (b), the ground state corresponding to factorizing the number $91$ is $\ket{11011}$, that represent the factors $q = (y_3 y_2 y_1 1) = (1101)=13$, and $p = (x_2x_11) = (111)=7$.